‘B&B’ Recap For Wednesday, August 21: Hope Tells Thomas Their Marriage Is Over

-The Bold and the Beautiful recap for Wednesday, August 21 features Thomas Forrester (Matthew Atkinson) who was freaking out about losing his wife.
-He told his friend Vincent Walker (Joe LoCicero) that Hope Logan (Annika Noelle) belonged with him.
+The Bold and the Beautiful recap for Wednesday, August 21, features Thomas Forrester (Matthew Atkinson), who was freaking out about losing his wife.
+He told his friend, Vincent Walker (Joe LoCicero), that Hope Logan (Annika Noelle) belonged with him.
 He was also sure that Brooke Logan Forrester (Katherine Kelly Lang) and Liam Spencer (Scott Clifton) were trying to convince Hope to leave him.
 Vinny encouraged Thomas to call Hope instead of speculating, but Thomas thought that it would be better for him to see her face-to-face.

 Vinny tried to talk Thomas out of going to see Hope.
 He felt that Thomas was too emotional and that he should call instead.
 However, Thomas was determined to go ahead with his plan to tell Hope his side of the story, per She Knows Soaps.